EricFerguson76/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

-   1. window
+1. Window - functions that are within the global scope.
-   2. implicit binding
+1. Implicit Binding - you look to the left of the dot when a function is invoked.
-   3. explicit binding
+1. Explicit Binding - we use call, apply or bind to point the JavaScript engine to a certain value.
-   4. new binding
+1. New Binding - creates a new function that is permanently bound to a "this" element.

-5. Why do we need super() in an extended class?
+1. Why do we need super() in an extended class?

 it is used to access and call functions of an object's parent.